 Students, by participating in the Sport Clubs program, agree to conduct themselves and their organizations in an appropriate manner.
 Individuals must always act as University representatives, both on and off the field of play.
-Failure of Sport Clubs and individuals to adhere to a responsible standard of conduct will result in disciplinary action set forth by the Coordinator of Sport Clubs.
+Failure of Sport Clubs and individuals to adhere to a responsible standard of conduct will result in disciplinary action set forth by a Coordinator.